-- Norton Heart & Vascular Institute Resource Center offers education, support and resources for men and women of all ages seeking to improve cardiovascular health, including free classes with topics ranging from tai chi to living a full life with heart failure.
+- Norton Heart & Vascular Institute Resource Center offers education, support and resources for people of all ages seeking to improve cardiovascular health, including free classes with topics ranging from tai chi to living a full life with heart failure.

-- Circle of Hearts: A free education series from Norton Women’s Heart & Vascular Center dedicated to teach women about heart disease
+- Circle of Hearts is a free education series from Norton Heart & Vascular Institute Resource Center dedicated to teach women about heart disease.

-- Pulmonary and cardiac rehabilitation: Medically supervised exercise program and education for patients struggling with respiratory ailments or recovering from a cardiac event
+- Cardiac rehabilitation: We offer medically supervised exercise programs and education for patients experiencing or recovering from a cardiac event or heart disease.

 - Communicate with your provider, manage appointments, refill prescriptions and more anytime from a computer or mobile device with a free MyNortonChart account.